davidskeck/Annual-Reading-List/README.md

 Why?
 ====

+This idea was inspired by this quote.

-### "As a single footstep will not make a path on the earth, so a single thought will not make a pathway in the mind.
+"As a single footstep will not make a path on the earth, so a single thought will not make a pathway in the mind.
 To make a deep physical path, we walk again and again.
 To make a deep mental path, we must think over and over the kind of thoughts we wish to dominate our lives.""

-### - Henry David Thoreau
+- Henry David Thoreau

 I feel like a lot of people read important ideas once and never get the chance to implement them.
 The purpose of this list is that ideas that are important to me get the chance to take hold